Responsible gambling – help & advice

 Phone: 0808 8020 133

-Websites, software and apps that can help with problem gambling
+Websites, software and apps that can help

 GAMSTOP

 GAMSTOP is a free service that allows players to put strict controls in place to help restrict their online gambling activities.
-Players provide their registration details to GAMSTOP who share them with slot sites, if a player then tries to register with one of these slot sites they will be denied, as the operator must first check whether that player is on the GAMSTOP database.
+Players provide their registration details to GAMSTOP who share them with slot sites, if a player then tries to register with one of these slot sites they will be denied, as the operator must first check to see whether that player is on the GAMSTOP database.

 Website: www.gamstop.co.uk